-You can create a Serena Release Automation task, which is used to deploy a deployment unit for a release package into a particular stage.
+You can create a Serena Release Automation deployment task, which is used to deploy a deployment unit for a release package into a particular stage.

-- Associate the task to a release package stage.

-- Specify a sequence number for the task.

-- Specify which process to execute.

-- Specify parameters for actions to take on servers.

-- Specify owners for the task.
+- Associate the task to a release package stage. - Specify a sequence number for the task. - · Specify the application involved in the tasks. - Specify components and versions for which installation and configuration tasks are to be executed. - Specify the target environments on which to run the tasks. - Specify the processes that define the actions to be taken on the environments. - Specify owners for the task.